 Sathappan Kumar, MD

-Allison J. McLarty, MD, Co-Director, Ventricular Assist Device Program
+Allison J. McLarty, MD, Surgical Director, Ventricular Assist Device (VAD) Program

 The Stony Brook Difference

 - One of America’s 50 Best Hospitals for Cardiac Surgery™, one of America’s 100 Best Hospitals for Coronary Intervention™ for seven consecutive years and one of America’s 100 Best Hospitals for Cardiac Care™ for eight consecutive years by Healthgrades, the first organization in the country to rate hospital quality based on actual clinical outcomes.

 - A full cardiac surgery team is available 24/7 for any level of patient care needed — from simple to complex — so the patient can be treated at one place without losing valuable, lifesaving time.

 - Testing and treatments are delivered by medical faculty physicians, making Stony Brook Medicine the only academic-based facility of its kind in Suffolk County.

 If you are at risk or if someone in your family has a heart condition, it’s important to schedule a visit with a cardiologist for preventive care.
 Our cardiologists can help you improve your heart health and/or prevent the progression of cardiovascular disease with a comprehensive heart disease risk assessment and treatment options.